Use the links below to find the information you need:

 views of the River Avon.

 The centre currently contains over 40 retail units.
-Chase Commercial Ltd purchased the site in 2017 and controls the majority of the site, working with Wychavon District Council in relation to its ownership of the Public Hall.
+Chase Commercial Ltd purchased the site in 2017 and controls the majority of the site, working with us in relation to their ownership of the Public Hall.

-Chase Commercial Ltd has been working closely with Wychavon District Council to develop a masterplan for a mixed-use redevelopment scheme, including potential for 70 residential apartments, a hotel, restaurants, cafés, bars, independent retail outlets and a theatre.
+Chase Commercial Ltd has been working closely with us to develop a masterplan for a mixed-use redevelopment scheme, including potential for 70 residential apartments, a hotel, restaurants, cafés, bars, independent retail outlets and a theatre.